 Brexit and the pet travel scheme 2 min read

-When Britain leaves the EU, the process for travelling abroad with your pet may be altered.
+When Britain officially leaves the EU, the process for travelling abroad with your pet may be altered.

 Potential Outcome 1